youtube-dataset/conspiracy/README.md

-This repository contains the research paper and underlying data of a 16 months longitudinal analysis of the promotion of conspiratorial content by the YouTube watch-next recommendation engin.
+This repository contains the underlying data of a 16 months longitudinal analysis of the promotion of conspiratorial content by the YouTube watch-next recommendation engin.